 Alaska‘s Soldotna campgrounds have seen a record number of visitors this year.
 This is according to the seasonal data provided by the Parks and Recreation Department for the Soldotna City Council’s meeting on Wednesday.

-According to a report, the data shows that the overall Soldotna‘s was approximately $500,000 more than it was in 2020, 2019, 2018, and 2017.
-About $355,000 of the came directly from Centennial Park and with 176 .for
+According to a report, the data shows that the overall revenue for Soldotna‘s campgrounds was approximately $500,000 more than it was in 2020, 2019, 2018, and 2017.
+About $355,000 of the revenue came directly from Centennial Park and Campgrounds with 176 campsites.

-Soldotna has recorded more than 13,500 nights held during the summer, which Carmichael claimed was the first time that the city has ever exceeded 13,000 nights.
+Soldotna has recorded more than 13,500 camp nights held during the summer, which Carmichael claimed was the first time that the city has ever exceeded 13,000 camp nights.
 He said it “is likely the most ever in one summer.”

 “The abundance and late push of the reds had a great return for people, visitors and especially the area businesses,” Carmichael wrote.

 Soldotna Chamber of Commerce Executive Director Shanon Davis spoke about Soldotna‘s successful season during the quarterly report presented before the council last month.
 She noted that a large portion of Soldotna‘s summer guests originated from Anchorage where the chamber focused its marketing efforts.
-She also said that the in the city’s was constant all through the summer, instead of being focused on July.
+She also said that the camping in the city’s campgrounds was constant all through the summer, instead of being focused on July.

 “An interesting note is that it wasn’t our highest year for peak season in July,” Davis told the council.
 “The additional camp nights came from June, August and September, which is what we really love to see.”